top of page

 Both integrated or separate development plans were to flood the middle Franklin.

-Since 2011, we defenders of The Wilderness have been striving to preserve the Outstanding Universal Value of TWWHA.
+Since 2011, we have been striving to preserve the Outstanding Universal Value of TWWHA.
 However, the encroachment of development has intensified in recent years.

 Over 50 reports, including images and videos, have been submitted documenting issues such as littering, tree felling, illegal activities, and campfires.
-Despite efforts to remove litter and weeds, the amount has become overwhelming this season, including finding items like disposable nappies and fast food wrappers near wildlife.
+Our efforts to remove litter and weeds have become overwhelming this season.

 Despite reporting to government agencies, the incremental development into TWWHA continues, leading to concerns within the conservation community.